A Course in Interacting Particle Systems: The upper and lower invariant laws

 \section{The upper and lower invariant laws}

-In the present section, we assume that the local state space is $S=\{0,1\}$, which covers all examples of monotone interacting particle systems mentioned in the previous section.
-We also use the symbols $0$ and $1$ to denote the states in $S^\La$ that are identically $0$ or $1$, respectively.
-Below, $\de_0$ denotes the delta measure at the configuration that is identically $0$, so $\de_0P_t$ denotes the law at time $t$ of the process started in $X_0(i)=0$ a.s. $(i\in\La)$.
+In the present section, we assume that the local state space is $S=\{0,1\}$, which covers all examples of monotone interacting particle systems mentioned in Section~\ref{S:monsys}.
+We will use the phrase ``an interacting particle system with state space $\{0,1\}^\La$'' as a shorthand for any interacting particle that can be constructed from a graphical representation with rates that satisfy (\ref{downsum}) or possibly the weaker conditions from Theorem~\ref{T:graph}.
+We use the symbols $\un 0$ and $\un 1$ to denote the states in $S^\La$ that are identically $0$ or $1$, respectively.
+Below, $\de_{\un 0}$ denotes the delta measure at the configuration that is identically $0$, so $\de_{\un 0}P_t$ denotes the law at time $t$ of the process started in $X_0(i)=0$ a.s. $(i\in\La)$.

-\bt[Upper and lower invariant laws] Let $X$ be an interacting particle system with state space of the form $\{0,1\}^\La$ and transition probabilities $(P_t)_{t\geq 0}$.
+\begin{theorem}[Upper and lower invariant laws] Let $X$ be an interacting particle system with state space of the form $\{0,1\}^\La$ and transition probabilities $(P_t)_{t\geq 0}$.
 Assume that $X$ is monotone.
 Then there exist invariant laws $\un\nu$ and $\ov\nu$ such that